 Cranberry Compote

-- Put all the ingredients in a large pan.3½ cups fresh cranberries, ½ cup dried cranberries, 1 limes, 2 tablespoons light brown sugar, 6 tablespoons port, 3 star anise, 1 cinnamon stick
+- Put all the ingredients in a large pan.3½ cups fresh cranberries, ½ cup dried cranberries, 1 lime, 2 tablespoons light brown sugar, 6 tablespoons port wine, 3 star anise, 1 cinnamon stick

 - Heat the pan on medium heat and bring it to a boil, while stirring.